Animal Rights Prisoners

 - Date all of your letters to keep track of them.

 - Give a friendís address if you do not want to reveal your own.
-(PO box numbers do not necessarily protect you because in some cases anyone can find out the address by walking into a main post office and simply requesting it.)
+(Post office box numbers do not necessarily protect you because in some cases anyone can find out the address by walking into a main post office and simply requesting it.)

 - Send photos or drawings, but keep them impersonal and without sexual implications.

-- List all the objects you enclose in your letters.
+- List all the objects you enclose with the letter you write.
 Do the same if you reach the stage of sending parcels, such as toiletries.
 This is a check that your prisoner receives everything you send them.

 - Be frank with your prisoner about what you are and are not ready to do (like write indefinitely or send a hacksaw blade).